 Dr. Natalie Hahn received an honorary chieftaincy title by the Yoruba Nation as the Balogun Iyalaje, translated as the "women who brings empowerment to others".
-The title was awarded for her work with colleagues at the International Institute of Tropical Agriculture, IITA, in introducing new food crops, particularly soybeans, to rural women.
+The title was awarded for her work with colleagues at the International Institute of Tropical Agriculture, IITA, in introducing new food crops, particularly soybeans, to thousands of rural women.

 As a fortunate Nebraskan with a 4-H and farm family background and a thirty-eight year career with the United Nations, primarily in Africa, I owe my home state a great deal with a rich heritage and privileged opportunities.
 On many occasions, my journalistic mother, Grayce Hahn Burney, and I visited many Nebraska schools and we found that most of the students had limited knowledge of world events, geography and cultures.
 The idea hit—an opportunity to provide information on global resources and fellowships for students and faculty throughout the state.
 Thus, the Malaika Foundation was founded in 1994.
 Malaika means “my angel” in Swahili, the primary language of Kenya and Tanzania.

-During the past 17 years and in close collaboration with the Nebraska Department of Education, Malaika has assisted in organizing symposia, from Omaha to Scottsbluff on Bringing the World to Your Classroom, for approximately 3,800 teachers and students.
-Fifty-six global fellowships have been awarded for travel to 28 countries on five continents with funding from Fund for Teachers, www.fundforteachers.org and Kenneth Morrison, an international agricultural entrepreneur from Hastings, NE.
-An African Celebration and Art Auction, Joslyn Art Musuem, Omaha, 2010, raised $100,000 for global fellowships and the Gala to Support Global Education, 2013, was organized by students in the College of Education and Human Sciences at the University of Nebraska, Lincoln.
-African art, including paintings, carvings and masks were sold at both events with African music, fashion and food featured.
-The Malaika Board of Directors has provided excellent guidance with the leadership of chairman, Dr. Douglas Christensen, Emeritus Commissioner of Education-Nebraska.
+During the past 26 years and in close collaboration with the Nebraska Department of Education, Malaika has assisted in organizing symposia, from Omaha to Scottsbluff on Bringing the World to Your Classroom, for approximately 3,800 teachers and students.
+Sixty-eight global fellowships have been awarded for travel to 28 countries on five continents with funding from Fund for Teachers, www.fundforteachers.org and Kenneth Morrison, an international agricultural entrepreneur from Hastings, NE.
+An African Celebration and Art Auction, Joslyn Art Museum, Omaha, 2010, raised $100,000 for global fellowships and the Gala to Support Global Education, 2013, was organized by students in the College of Education and Human Sciences at the University of Nebraska, Lincoln.
+African art, including paintings, carvings and masks were sold at both events with African music, fashion and food.
+The Malaika Foundation Board of Directors has provided excellent guidance with the leadership of chairman, Dr. Douglas Christensen, Emeritus Commissioner of Education-Nebraska.
 Malaika Ambassadors have been appointed in eight Nebraska Colleges and Universities and assist in acquainting fellow teachers and students of global travel and educational resources.